Point PC-3: Cell Phone Calls From the Planes: The First Official Account

 “Were Hijackers Reported on Cell Phone Calls?”
 Chap.
 17 of David Ray Griffin, 9/11 Contradictions: An Open Letter to Congress and the Press (Northampton: Olive Branch (Interlink Books), 2008).
 The media did not investigate these cell phone reports at a time when their use on airliners was not only highly unlikely, but was also prohibited by regulations from both the Federal Aviation Authority and the Federal Communications Commission.
 See: “In-flight phone-free zone may end,” CNN, October 3, 2004; also “Cell Phones In Flight Considered,” Washington Post, December 9, 2004.

 For example, David Maraniss, in a Washington Post article four days after the attack, said: “By 9:25, one of the passengers, Barbara K. Olson, the television commentator, was on the cell phone with her husband, U.S. Solicitor General Theodore B. Olson.”
-David Maraniss, “September 11, 2001,” Washington Post, September 16, 2001; updated September 20, 2001 (http://www.washingtonpost.com/ac2/wp-dyn/A38407-2001Sep15).
-This story is no longer available at the Post’s website.
-But it is available, with a new title (“Another Workday becomes a Surreal Plane of Terror”), at a different website.
-Olson’s FBI interview, carried out on 9/11, is available online.
+David Maraniss, “September 11, 2001,” Washington Post, September 16, 2001; updated September 20, 2001.
+This story is no longer available at the Post’s website (at www.washingtonpost.com/ac2/wp-dyn/A38407-2001Sep15).
+But it is available, with the new title “Another Workday becomes a Surreal Plane of Terror”, at a different website.
+Olson’s FBI interview, carried out on 9/11 is available courtesy of intelwire.

 Karen Gullo and John Solomon, “Experts, U.S. Suspect Osama bin Laden, Accused Architect of World’s Worst Terrorist Attacks,” Associated Press, September 11, 2001.
 Mr. Hanson’s FBI interview on 9/11, saying that he believed his son was calling from his cell phone, is available online.
 Hanson’s mother, Mrs. Eunice Hanson, reported the cell phone call to others interviewed by the FBI.